Best Practices for Email Marketing Design

 So, consider the three main visible elements; sender name, subject line, and preheader.
 Each of these elements has seen its own dedicated articles because they offer distinct value toward coveted interaction.

 Starting with the sender name, you may wonder – does this matter?
 Why, yes, it does.
-CampaignMonitor found that a stunning 68% of Americans base their decision to open an email or not based on it.
+CampaignMonitor found that a stunning 68% of Americans base their decision on whether to open an email or not.

 For many, an unknown, irrelevant, or seemingly unclear sender name suffices to discard an email outright.
 And, given how many emails the average user gets in a day, that’s likely an understandable reaction.